dbrll/ll-34/README.md

 # ll/34

-**ll/34 is a circuit-level emulator for the PDP-11/34A (1976), running a virtual CPU reverse-engineered from the schematics, microcode, and behavior of an actual PDP-11/34A.**
+**ll/34 is a circuit-level emulator for the PDP-11/34A (1976), running a virtual CPU reverse-engineered from the schematics, microcode, and logic captures of an actual PDP-11/34A.**

 It was originally designed as a digital replica of the real CPU to assist with troubleshooting at the signal level.
 The virtual KD11-EA CPU essentially consists of a C translation of the schematics, and lookups to the ROM tables.
 All combinational ROMs are reverse-engineered, and the clock generator is precisely modeled.

 Circuit-level (ROM truth tables + combinatorial logic) was chosen other gate-level (Verilog) because it is low-level enough to reproduce hardware bugs, yet fast enough to run programs.

 ## Emulated devices